GSK-AI/meta-learning-qsar/README.md

 - Usage instructions can be found at the top of each file.
 - Description of available arguments for each script can be obtained by using the `--help` flag.
 - For example usage of these files, see `exp/train_and_evaluate.sh` and `exp/test.sh`.
+- `src/validate_maml.py` calls `src/evaluate_transfer_learning.py` underneath the hood, but requires users to operate on a slurm cluster.
+If this is not the case, one can directly use `src/evaluate_transfer_learning.py` to evaluate each checkpoint individually.

 ## Contact
 For questions, please feel free to reach out via email at cuong.q.nguyen@gsk.com.